Dictionary

 C13NOESY_@ALI@NEG

-then the spectrum type and tags are set automatically in the "Project Summary".
+then the spectrum type and tags are set automatically in the "Project Storage".
 Only @ALI, @ARO, @POS and @NEG tags are allowed in the filename.

 Application call status